RenderKit/ospray/doc/api.md

-A geometry consisting of individual spheres, each of which can have an own radius, is created by calling `ospNewGeometry` with type string "`spheres`".
+A geometry consisting of individual spheres, each of which can have an own radius, is created by calling `ospNewGeometry` with type string "`sphere`".
 The spheres will not be tessellated but rendered procedurally and are thus perfectly round.
 To allow a variety of sphere representations in the application this geometry allows a flexible way of specifying the data of center position and radius within a [data]